-If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the three nominees for director, "For" approval of the amendment to our 2010 Equity Incentive Plan, as amended, "For" the advisory approval of executive compensation, and "For" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm, as applicable.
-If any other matter is properly brought before the meeting, your proxyholder (one of the individuals named in the accompanying form of proxy) will vote your shares using his best judgment.
+If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the two nominees for director, "For" approval of the amendment to the Company's 2010 Equity Incentive Plan, as amended, "For" approval of the amendment to the Company's 2004 Employee Stock Purchase Plan, as amended, "For" the advisory approval of executive compensation, and "For" the ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm, as applicable.
+If any other matter is properly brought before the meeting, one of the individuals named in the accompanying form of proxy will vote your shares using his or her best judgment.